RohitPal4/chat-app/README.md

 - [Lucide React](https://lucide.dev/) for beautiful icons
 - [Cloudinary](https://cloudinary.com/) for image management

-## 📞 Support

-If you have any questions or run into issues, please open an issue on GitHub or contact [your-email@example.com].

----

 ⭐ **Star this repository if you found it helpful!**